All event regulations and entry forms are under the date of the event, on the Club Calendar.

 12 Car Navigation Championship Regulations

 1. OS Maps 1:50,000 Landranger Series will be used, and the event organiser will inform competitors which version the route has been planned on.
 Generally the current version will be used.
-Only maps 183,193,194 and 195 are to be used, and any variation from this requires the approval of the 12 Car Championship Co-ordinator.
+Generally only maps 183, 193 and 194 are to be used, and any variation from this requires the approval of the 12 Car Championship Co-ordinator.

 4. The events are open to all fully elected members of Woolbridge Motor Club Ltd and invited clubs, membership cards may be inspected at signing on.